 Are you unemployed or low-income?
 Have you been laid off or been notified there will be a lay-off?
 If so, you might qualify for a grant that can really help you get trained, certified and placed in your new job.
 There is no out-of-pocket for you.
 Let’s see if you are eligible!

-With the amount of computer networks doubling every 5 years, the job demand for Information Technology employees continues to heat up for this high paid career.
+With the amount of computer networks doubling every five years, the job demand for IT employees continues to soar for this high paid career.
 If you qualify you can use the grant to get the certifications the employers we work with are looking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

-If you have management experience, one of the best job opportunities is in project management.
+If you have management experience, one of the strongest job opportunities is in project management.
 In the Tampa/St. Petersburg job market the demand is especially high for project managers and pays quite well.
-The Project Management Professional (PMP) is the most sought after certification for this field.
+The Project Management Professional (PMP) is the most sought after credential for this field.
 Forbes magazine ranked this certification number two for 2019.
 Other certifications in this field include ITIL, PMI-Agile and Scrum Master

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.